PyTorch¶

 module load python

-source ~/pytorchenv/bin/activate
+source ~/pytorch_env/bin/activate

 python transfer_learning_tutorial.py